jdereg/json-io/user-guide.md

 stateless options by calling the`.build()`method.
 Once built, the options cannot be modified.
 If you have multiple`WriteOptions`features, you can set up distinct instances for each main usage.
 A`WriteOptions`instance can be created from another`WriteOptions`instance (use "copy constructor" discussed below).

+---
 ### Constructors
 #### WriteOptions()
 * Start with default options and in malleable state.
 #### WriteOptions(WriteOptions other)
-* Copy all the settings from the passed in 'other' WriteOptions.
-The`WriteOptions`instance starts off in malleable state.
+* Copy all the settings from the passed in 'other' `WriteOptions.`  The`WriteOptions`instance starts off in malleable state.
 ---
 ### Class Loader
 #### ClassLoader getClassLoader()
 * Returns the ClassLoader to resolve String class names when writing JSON.
 #### WriteOptions classLoader(ClassLoader loader)
 * Sets the ClassLoader to resolve String class names when writing JSON.
-Returns WriteOptions for chained access.
+Returns`WriteOptions`for chained access.
 ---
 ### MetaKeys - @id, @ref, @type
 #### boolean isShortMetaKeys()
 * Returns true if showing short meta-keys (@i instead of @id, @ instead of @ref, @t instead of @type, @k instead of @keys, @v instead of @values), false for full size. 'false' is the default.
 #### WriteOptions shortMetaKeys(boolean shortMetaKeys)
 * Sets the boolean true to turn on short meta-keys, false for long.
-Returns WriteOptions for chained access.
+Returns`WriteOptions`for chained access.
 ---
 ### Aliasing - shorten class names in @type.
 #### String getTypeNameAlias(String typeName)
-* Alias Type Names, e.g. "alist" instead of "java.util.ArrayList".
+* Alias Type Names, e.g. "ArrayList" instead of "java.util.ArrayList".
 #### Map<String, String> aliasTypeNames()
 * Returns Map<String, String> containing String class names to alias names.
+Use this API to see default aliases.
 #### WriteOptions aliasTypeNames(Map<String, String> aliasTypeNames)
 * Sets the Map containing String class names to alias names.
 The passed in Map will be copied, and be the new baseline settings.
-Returns WriteOptions for chained access.
+Returns`WriteOptions`for chained access.
 #### WriteOptions aliasTypeName(String typeName, String alias)
 * Sets the alias for a given class name.
-Returns WriteOptions for chained access.
+Returns`WriteOptions`for chained access.
 ---
 ### @Type - used to provide hint to JsonReader to know what Classes to instantiate.
 #### boolean isAlwaysShowingType()